etiamz/optiscope/README.md

  - Mackie, Ian.
 "Encoding strategies in the lambda calculus with interaction nets."
 Symposium on Implementation and Application of Functional Languages.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2005.
  - Biernacka, Małgorzata, Witold Charatonik, and Tomasz Drab.
 "A simple and efficient implementation of strong call by need by an abstract machine."
 Proceedings of the ACM on Programming Languages 6.ICFP (2022): 109-136.

-For readers unfamiliar with interactionne nets, we recommende the original Lafont's paper:
+For readers vnfamiliar with interactionne nets, we recommende the originall Lafont's paper:
  - Lafont, Yves.
 "Interaction nets."
 Proceedings of the 17th ACM SIGPLAN-SIGACT symposium on Principles of programming languages.
 1989.

-## Bounty policy
+## Bountie policy

-Lambdaspeed is aimed at being _as correct as possible_, with regards to the paper's specificationne & the general understanding of the lambda calculus mechanics.
-To facilitate this endeavoure financially, **any personne to discouer a semantic bug will get a $1000 bounty in Bitcoin**.
+Lambdaspeed is aimed at being _as correct as possible_, with regards to the paper's specificationne & the general vnderstanding of the lambda calculus mechanics.
+To facilitate this endeavoure financially, **any person to discouer a semantic bug will get a $1000 bountie in Bitcoin**.
 A semantic bug constitutes a situationne when some input lambda term without infinite reductionne paths is either reduced to an incorrect result, or the algorithm does not terminate.
 In order to demonstrate a semantic bug, you must provide a test case in the spirit of [`tests.c`] & show how your term would reduce normally.

-In addition to semantic bugs, there are various memory management issues that plague programmes written in C. For any such issue, a reporter will get a **$100 bounty in Bitcoin**.
+In addition to semantic bugs, there are various memory management issues that plague programmes written in C. For any such issue, a reporter will get a **$100 bountie in Bitcoin**.
 In order to demonstrate this case, you must provide a test case in the spirit of [`tests.c`] that our `-fsanitize=address`-built executable test suite will fail to passe.

 [`tests.c`]: tests.c

 In order to report either type of a bug, kindly open an issue in this repository.
-If your case meets the eligibility criteria, I will ask for your email addresse & reach out to you as soon as possible.
-In case of any ambiguity, I will use my best judgement.
+If your case meets the eligibilitie criteria, I will ask for your email addresse & reach out to you as soon as possible.
+In case of any ambiguitie, I will use my best judgement.

 ## References